 In line with the synergies omnibus decisions taken in 2013, the Secretariats are taking steps to enhance cooperation and coordination with SAICM to contribute to meeting the 2020 goal on the sound management of chemicals throughout their lifecycle; and of hazardous wastes.

-Areas of cooperation between the Secretariats and SAICM are, among others:
+Areas of cooperation between the Secretariat and SAICM are, among others:

 The emerging issues identified by ICCM.
-The Secretariats provide inputs, as appropriate, on the emerging issues related to the lifecycle of electrical and electronic products, chemicals in products, and perfluorinated chemicals (PFCs) and the transition to safer alternatives;
+The Secretariat provides inputs, as appropriate, on the emerging issues, in particular related to the lifecycle of electrical and electronic products;

-- Other issues, e.g. on technical assistance/capacity-building and clearing-house mechanism.
+- Other issues, e.g. on technical assistance/capacity-building related to the Basel Convention.